gfcrbg/Cookbook/Tampermonkey/README.md

 * Download the extension from the Tampermonky [website](https://www.tampermonkey.net/).

 ##### 2. Create Userscript
 * Click on the extension's icon.
-* A drop-down menu will appear.
 * Select *Create a new script...*

 ##### 3. Copy/Paste Shopper Qno